 In 2005, 2006, 2007 and 2008, we sold 52.7 million shares of common stock to finance acquisitions or pay down our outstanding bank credit facility.
 In 2009 and 2010, we issued 1.1 million shares of common stock to purchase acreage in the Marcellus Shale.
+In 2014, we issued approximately 4.6 million shares of common stock in a public stock offering with the proceeds used to redeem our 8% senior subordinated notes due 2019.
 Our ability to repurchase securities for cash is limited by our bank credit facility and our senior subordinated note agreements.
-We also issue restricted stock and stock appreciation rights to our employees and directors as part of their compensation.
+We also issue restricted stock, stock appreciation rights and performance share units to our employees and directors as part of their compensation.
 In addition, we may issue additional shares of common stock, additional subordinated notes or other securities or debt convertible into common stock, to extend maturities or fund capital expenditures, including acquisitions.
 If we issue additional shares of our common stock in the future, it may have a dilutive effect on our current outstanding stockholders.